Benefits for Research Faculty

 Recipients of paid leaves for professional improvements are permitted to receive income for professional activities without prejudice to their receipt of income from the University System, provided the activity is approved by the appropriate dean or supervisor.
 In no case may the faculty member undertake full-time paid employment while on leave for professional improvement.
 Upon return from leave the faculty member is expected to submit a report summarizing the professional activities of his/her leave.
 The individual's campus may require that he/she return to service for a specific period after a professional development leave or else reimburse the institution the full amount of salary and benefits paid during the leave.

 All paid leaves for members of the faculty require approval of a specific proposal for professional improvement that outlines the benefits expected for both the individual and University System.
 Applications for leave are submitted to the university president through the appropriate administrative officer who should be given reasonable notice of the date the leave is to begin.
 Each application is judged upon its individual merits and availability of funding.
-The president or his/her designee must approve all paid leaves.
+The chief executive officer or his/her designee must approve all paid leaves.